-Kate Tucker is a Nashville-based songwriter, singer and producer.
+Kate Tucker is a Nashville-based songwriter, singer, guitarist and producer.
 She fronts Kate Tucker and the Sons of Sweden and is also one half of the pop duo Little Reader.
 Tucker’s solo work ventures from shimmering indie pop to explore deeper shades of rock, reflecting early Stones, The Velvet Underground and Courtney Barnett, with occasional forays into a land inhabited by Cat Power, Mazzy Star and David Lynch.

 Growing up in a family of truck drivers, Tucker became acquainted with the American road from an early age.
 A sense of place, space, home, and the vast unknown continues to inform her work in both mood and lyric.
 Perhaps this frequent travel set in motion what would become her own musical journey, cutting her teeth in Akron rock clubs, moving to France to busk in the streets of Paris, setting off for Seattle to start a band, only to hit the road again for NYC to finally land in Nashville, Tennessee.